data-exp-lab/yt_xarray_NASA_SMD_2024/yt_xr_2024/yt-xr-dev-02-transformations.md

 where cell values are set to 1 if they fall within the bounds of the non-cartesian geometry.
 Division proceeds recursively, with empty grids being discarded, until the remaining grids satisfy an adjustable fill criteria (or the max number of iterations has been reached).
-In addition to the recursive bisection, one may use an implementation of **CITATION  (berger and rigoutsos 1991, https://doi.org/10.1109/21.120081)** by setting `refinement_method='signature_filter'`.
+In addition to the recursive bisection, an implementation of the grid refinement algorithim of Berger and Rigoutsos (1991) is available to use by setting `refinement_method='signature_filter'`.

 In the following, two examples with real datasets are described, with images from sequential stages of the above transformation workflow along with a final 3D volume rendering.
-The first example uses a seismic tomography model of the Earth's upper mantle beneath the Western U.S. **CITATION**, while the second uses a MERRA-2 netcdf file from **CITATION**.
+The first example uses a seismic tomography model of the Earth's upper mantle beneath the Western U.S. (Schmandt and Humphreys, 2010), while the second uses a locally downloaded 3D MERRA-2 reanalysis data file (Global Modeling and Assimilation Office, 2015).

 ## Volume Rendering Workflow: Seismic Tomography